Frequently Asked Questions

 May I receive a refund for an event I am unable to attend?

 If a workshop has fewer than 4 attendees registered or does not meet the project minimum, we may cancel the event and refund or transfer your reservation.
+You will be notified of a cancellation 24 hours before your event occurs.

 Do you provide alcohol?